6 wedding expenses you should put on your credit card

 Wedding dresses are often custom-ordered and may take months to arrive from the manufacturer.
 In the meantime, the shop you ordered your dress from could fail to make the necessary alterations in time for your wedding when the dress does arrive.

-If you're renting a limo or traveling out of town for your wedding, go ahead and charge those purchases to your card as well.
+If you're renting a limo or traveling out of town for your wedding, charge those purchases to your card.